idaholab/moose/framework/doc/content/syntax/Debug/index.md

 load/build the mesh, create the variables, kernels, boundary conditions, output objects etc.
 The ordering of this process may be shown using the [!param](/Debug/show_actions) parameter.

-Most `Actions` are executed during initialization, but this option is also able to report on the execution of `Actions` during the solve.

 !alert note
 The dependencies of each `Action` should be declared in the source code of each `Action`.
 This enables MOOSE to perform automatic dependency resolution to correctly order them.